EricaHD/HelloWorld/README.md

 * 'z' to spin the scene with the camera
 * '-' to zoom out with the camera (perspective mode only)
 * 'b' toggles between terrain bump map to bricks bump map
+* can also change between orthographic and perspective projection in main.cpp

 ## Texture Mapping